Cartoon Network: Cartoon Network Enterprises

-Cartoon Network Enterprises is the network's global licensing and merchandising arm established in 2001.
+Cartoon Network Enterprises is the network's global licensing and merchandising arm established in 2005, taking over from Warner Bros.
+Entertainment.
 It distributes merchandises of various Cartoon Network brands.

 Mobile app

 Cartoon Network has a mobile app that provides the latest full episodes, a live stream from the East and West coast, games, and the network's schedule.

 Book licensing

 Cartoon Network Books is the book licensor established in 2015.
 It licenses books based on various Cartoon Network franchises.

 Movies

 Cartoon Network has produced various films, most of them being television films; the only films from Cartoon Network that had a theatrical release are The Powerpuff Girls Movie (Cartoon Network Studios), Aqua Teen Hunger Force Colon Movie Film for Theaters (Williams Street), Regular Show: The Movie (Cartoon Network Studios) and Teen Titans Go!
 To The Movies (Warner Bros.
 Animation and DC Entertainment).